-The Chris Christensen Long Pin Slicker Brush is by far the best brush for long hair dogs that is currently on the market.
+The Chris Christensen Long Pin Slicker Brush is by far the best brush for long hair dogs that is currently on the market, but it is extremely expensive.
 At first, I was extremely reluctant to buy one of these brushes for my Goldendoodle because of the initial sticker shock of the price.
 However, this brush not only saves me tons of time, but it keeps the tangles and mattes out of my dog.
 If you have a dog that doesn’t shed hair, you know that a slicker brush is extremely important to have because their hair can grow extremely long and bushy.
 You honestly can’t go wrong with the Chris Christensen brush for a dog with long hair.

 Since I like to keep my dogs hair long, I think this is absolutely a worthwhile investment.
 The longer a dog’s hair gets the more likely that it is to tangle and mat.
 If you have a doodle dog, or any dog with long hair, you’ll likely be brushing your dog every day.
 The amount of time that you will save will make this brush a worthwhile investment.
 After using this slicker brush, your dogs long hair is going to be extremely fluffy and tangle free.

 The Pro Quality slicker dog brush for long hair is self-cleaning and safe to use on pets with sensitive skin.
 They specially design the bristles to successfully remove tangles, knots, mats, and loose hair without you putting too much effort into the process.
 This brush can be used for long hair or short hair with minimal effort.
 The best part about the Pro Quality slicker brush is that it is self-cleaning.
 This makes it extremely convenient to get the hair out the brush once it’s filled with your dogs fur.
 In less than 5 seconds the brush will be clean of hair.